November Garden Calendar

 Flowers

-• Clean up the rose bed to help reduce disease next season.
-Cut back tall rose canes to 24 inches to prevent winter breakage.
+• Clean up rose beds to help reduce disease for next season.

 • Remove frost-killed annuals.

-• Till annual flower beds and add organic matter to improve soil.
+• Till annual flowerbeds and add organic matter to improve soil health.

 • Continue to plant spring flowering bulbs.